-1. Select a mounting site that is representative of the monitoring environment.
-Consider the following when you select the mounting site:

-- For the amplifier junction box, select a site where the junction box is not likely to be bumped or disturbed.
-Make sure there is sufficient room to perform start-up, maintenance, and calibration procedures.
-The site should be easily accessible. - For the detector junction box, select a site where the target gas is likely to be found first.
-For carbon dioxide, mount the remote detector at least six feet from the floor to minimize the possibility of someone breathing on the unit.
-The exhaled CO2 may cause an alarm. - The junction boxes should be mounted no further than 200 feet from each other. - 2.
-At the monitoring site you select, hang or mount the junction box with the detector facing down (see Figure 2).
+- 1. Select a mounting site that is representative of the monitoring environment.
+Consider the following when you select the mounting site. - Select a site where the transmitter is not likely to be bumped or disturbed.
+Make sure there is sufficient room to perform start-up, maintenance, and calibration procedures. - Mount the transmitter at least six feet from the floor to minimize the possibility of someone breathing on the unit.
+The exhaled CO2 may cause an alarm.